 There are various types of guardianships, the most common types are:

-The Guardian of the Person is responsible for proper care, maintenance, education and support of the ward.
+The Guardian of the Person is responsible for proper care, maintenance, education and support of the individual.
 The guardian is responsible for personal and medical decisions only.

-The Guardian of Estate is responsible to protect, preserve, manage and dispose of the estate in the ward’s best interest.
+The Guardian of Estate is responsible to protect, preserve, manage and dispose of the estate in the individuals best interest.
 The guardian is responsible for financial decisions only.
 Legal duties and responsibilities of the Guardian of Estate Only are outlined in state law, under Nevada Revised Statutes.
-These responsibilities may include, but are not limited to: the sale of a ward’s real or personal property, managing all income, filing annual accountings with the court, closing bank accounts, selling stock.
+These responsibilities may include, but are not limited to: the sale of an individuals real or personal property, managing all income, filing annual accountings with the court, closing bank accounts, selling stock.

 Person and Estate